codingphun/gcp-event-driven-serverless-scheduling-framework/readme.md

     - In the payload section, use the [payload.json](payload.json) file

 ## To Do
-Automate setup processes with scripts
+Automate setup process with scripts

 ## License